CaseyPitman/pokedex-2/README.md

 * I knew early on I wanted to use modals to display information about specifically selected Pokémon.
 I used the same strategy in my first version of the Pokédex and liked the result.
 This was my first time using modals in React, and I quickly came across [React-Modal](http://reactcommunity.org/react-modal/).
 They have great documentation and it didn't take me long to get up and running.
 I'll definitely be using it again.

 * I've been learning React for a while now, and had started with the old-school class components model.
-I've recently started learning React Hooks and felt this would be an ideal project for me to explore their capabilities and get a lot of good experiendce using them.
+I've recently started learning React Hooks and felt this would be an ideal project for me to explore their capabilities and get a lot of good experience using them.
 I encountered a few dead ends and quirks, but overall I feel like I'm getting a pretty good grasp on Hooks.